foldda/rda/README.md

 <img src='img/Charian-data-transport.png' width='550'>
 </div>

-As mentioned, the Post Office's parcel-processing service must cater to the different parcel-posting requirements of all its clients, and this is achieved by using standardized packaging.
+But when we look deep into such a solution, there is a challenge.
+As mentioned, for the Post Office to cater for different parcel-posting requirements from all its clients, it mush use standardized packaging.
 Packing loose items in boxes simplifies parcel handling and allows modularized, more effective transportation by general courier companies.
 Similarly, a key in UDX's design is to use a generic data container for packaging (and regulating) various data items (e.g. properties of a data object), so irregular data can be handled uniformly using general data transport protocols and methods.

-Messaging is most suitable for implementing the UDX container.
-Because string is a supported data type by most computer systems and programming languages, so encoding, decoding, and transporting data in a “string container” can be naturally carried out using generic tools and protocols.
-In other words, an UDX data container, as a text message, can be saved to a file system or a database, or be transferred via common network protocols, such as HTTP/RPC, TCP/IP, and FTP.
+Text-based messaging is the most suitable media UDX transport because string is a supported data type by most computer systems and programming languages.
 Thus the challenge to implementing UDX is to have a text encoding format that supports encoding any data into a string.
 Unfortunately, popular data formats, such as XML, JSON, and CSV, are not suitable for encoding the UDX container.
 That’s because each data instance in one of these formats assumes a certain data model (by structure and type), meaning a container encoded in these formats won't be the “generic and universal” that we want for accommodating _any data_.
 So our quest for a suitable encoding has led to the development of RDA - a new schemaless data format.

+for implementing the UDX container. , so encoding, decoding, and transporting data in a “string container” can be naturally carried out using generic tools and protocols.
+In other words, an UDX data container, as a text message, can be saved to a file system or a database, or be transferred via common network protocols, such as HTTP/RPC, TCP/IP, and FTP.

 ## RDA Encoding - A Key Element Of The Solution